jumptrading/influx-spout/README.md

 spread across multiple hosts depending on scaling and operational requirements.

+## Building

+Ensure the `GOPATH` environment is properly exported and simply run `make` to build influx-spout.
+We recommend building with golang 1.9+.

 ## Configuration

 influx-spout is a single binary which will run as any of the component